berciktymule/CarND-Behavioral-Cloning-P3/writeup.md

  - Changed the side camera steering offset to 0.07
  - Trained for 7 epochs
  - Used only udacity data and data from the single low speed pass.
+ - Removing %30 of samples with 0 steering value to prevent the model from going straight on the turns

 I'm approaching the deadline and I'm in a hurry so please forgive me for the lack of visualizations here.